golobby/config/README.md

 // OR
 year, err := c.GetInt("year")

-year, err := c.Get("duration")
+year, err := c.Get("rate")
 // OR
-duration, err := c.GetFloat("duration")
+duration, err := c.GetFloat("rate")
 ```

 #### Feeding using Json feeder

 Storing configuration data in a JSON file could be a brilliant idea.
 The example below shows how to use the Json feeder.

 `config.json`: